-The Commonwealth Heritage Forum’s Queen Elizabeth II Heritage Skills Training Programme, generously funded by £4.5m from the Hamish Ogston Foundation, has commissioned a Vision Statement for the Roxburgh International Hub Project in the AJC Bose Indian Botanical Garden.
+The Commonwealth Heritage Forum’s Queen Elizabeth II Heritage Skills Training Programme has commissioned a Vision Statement for the Roxburgh International Hub Project in the AJC Bose Indian Botanical Garden.
 The project led by Simpson and Brown Architects, Edinburgh, and Alleya and Associates, Kolkata, envisages repurposing Roxburgh House, the Old Herbarium and the Old Seed Store, to create a visitor destination within the Garden.
 Roxburgh is one of the main priorities for action under the Commonwealth Heritage at Risk Programme and is already featured on our website.

 CONDITION MAPPING WORKSHOP, SATURDAY 11 FEBRUARY